Select a program of interest and weโll connect you with trade schools that match your goals.

 If you want to start a skilled trade career in Hawaii, the fastest path is finding the right training program.
-Trade schools can prepare you for work in less than two years, often faster, and get you ready for licensing where the state requires it.
+Trade schools can prepare you for work in about two years, often faster, and get you ready for licensing where the state requires it.

 The schools below have strong reputations, offer hands-on training, and connect students with local employers.
 The list covers different trades so you can match your training to your career goals.